snakemake/snakemake/docs/project_info/faq.rst

 Only files that are output of snakemake rules will be removed, not those that serve as primary inputs to the workflow.
 Note that this will only affect the files involved in reaching the specified target(s).
-It is strongly advised to first run together with ``--dryrun`` to list the files that would be removed without actually deleting anything.
+It is strongly advised to first run together with ``--dry-run`` to list the files that would be removed without actually deleting anything.
 The flag ``--delete-temp-output`` can be used in a similar manner to only delete files flagged as temporary.